airbnb/nerve/README.md

 The key is the name of the service, and the value is a configuration hash telling nerve how to monitor the service.
 The configuration contains the following options:

-* `port`: the default port for service checks; nerve will submit this the address `instance_id:port` to Zookeeper
-* `host`: the default host on which to make service checks; you should make this your *public* ip if you want to make sure your service is publically accessible
+* `host`: the default host on which to make service checks; you should make this your *public* ip to ensure your service is publically accessible
+* `port`: the default port for service checks; nerve will report the `host`:`port` combo via your chosen reporter
+* `reporter_type`: the mechanism used to report up/down information; depending on the reporter you choose, additional parameters may be required.
+Defaults to `zookeeper`
+* `check_interval`: the frequency with which service checks will be initiated; defaults to `500ms`
+* `checks`: a list of checks that nerve will perform; if all of the pass, the service will be registered; otherwise, it will be un-registered

+#### Zookeeper Reporter ####

+If you set your `reporter_type` to `"zookeeper"` you should also set these parameters:

 * `zk_hosts`: a list of the zookeeper hosts comprising the [ensemble](https://zookeeper.apache.org/doc/r3.1.2/zookeeperAdmin.html#sc_zkMulitServerSetup) that nerve will submit registration to
 * `zk_path`: the path (or [znode](https://zookeeper.apache.org/doc/r3.1.2/zookeeperProgrammers.html#sc_zkDataModel_znodes)) where the registration will be created; nerve will create the [ephemeral node](https://zookeeper.apache.org/doc/r3.1.2/zookeeperProgrammers.html#Ephemeral+Nodes) that is the registration as a child of this path
-* `check_interval`: the frequency with which service checks will be initiated; defaults to `500ms`
-* `checks`: a list of checks that nerve will perform; if all of the pass, the service will be registered; otherwise, it will be un-registered

 ### Checks ###